This article helps you:

 Use the T-test to analyze your Amplitude Experiment's results

-A T-test is the comparison of means amongst two populations of data to determine if the difference is statistically significant.
-Amplitude computing uses the Welch's T-test, which comes with a few assumptions about your dataset:
+A T-test is the comparison of means amongst two populations of data to decide if the difference is statistically significant.
+Amplitude uses the Welch's T-test, which comes with a few assumptions about your dataset:

 If you have yet to run your experiment or your sample size is large enough, you should use sequential testing instead of running a T-test.
 Read more about the difference in testing options in this blog.

-The T-test works by first computing the sample size you'll need before you can control for a specific false positive and false negative rate.
-Analyzing your data before reaching the sample size threshold will increase your error rates.
+The T-test works by first computing the sample size you need before you can control for a specific false positive and false negative rate.
+Analyzing your data before reaching the sample size threshold increases your error rates.
 See this article for more explanation on how peeking can interrupt your experiment process.

-You'll need to reach a minimum sample size before you run a T-test.
-The Analyze tab of the T-test will warn you if your data set is too small.
+You need to reach a minimum sample size before you run a T-test.
+Experiment warns you if your data set is too small.

-Unfortunately, reaching the needed sample size does not guarantee your results will be statistically significant.
-For example, if your lift is smaller than the MDE, then your results often will not be statistically significant.
+Unfortunately, reaching the needed sample size doesn't guarantee your results are statistically significant.
+For example, if your lift is smaller than the MDE, then your results often aren't be statistically significant.

 May 7th, 2024